Basilica of Notre-Dame du Port: History

-According to tradition, the church was founded by the Bishop of Clermont, Saint Avitus, in the 6th century and was rebuilt in the 11th or 12th century after being burned down by the Normans.
+According to tradition, the church was founded by the Bishop of Clermont, Avitus of Clermont, in the 6th century and was rebuilt in the 11th or 12th century after being burned down by the Normans.
 The establishment here of a community of canons took place no earlier than the middle of the 10th century, under bishop Étienne II of Clermont.

 The church was formally declared a basilica minor on 3 May 1886.

-In the 19th century the bell tower was added, and the Romanesque roof tiles were replaced by lava slabs.
+In the 19th century, the bell tower was added, and the Romanesque roof tiles were replaced by lava slabs.
 These have since been removed again and the roof restored as near as possible to its original state.
 A major restoration programme took place in the church interior between 2007 and 2008, consisting of the cleaning of all the stonework, the removal of cement pointing from the restoration of the 19th century, the restoration of the pictures and the replacement of the lustres (the crypt however was not included).

-On Sunday 7 December 2008 the statue of Notre-Dame du Port ("Our Lady of the Port") was reinstalled in the church, having been kept safe in Clermont Cathedral during the restoration works, thus marking the reopening of the building to the public.
+On Sunday 7 December 2008, the statue of Notre-Dame du Port ("Our Lady of the Port") was reinstalled in the church, having been kept safe in Clermont Cathedral during the restoration works, thus marking the reopening of the building to the public.

 In 1998 the Basilica of Notre-Dame du Port was added to the UNESCO World Heritage list as part of the Routes of Santiago de Compostela in France.

 The name "du Port" supposedly comes from the fact that the church was built in the "port" district, in Latin portus, here in the sense of "market" rather than "seaport".
 The church at first bore the name of Sainte-Marie-Principale; the description Portus or du Port is not known before the 11th century.
 Nor was the Port district, at least in the Middle Ages, a particularly commercial one: the districts of Saint-Pierre and Saint-Genès were much more so.